College of Liberal Arts Faculty Development Grant Application Guidelines

 - Include specific information about the timeline of the project, e.g., schedule for completion, deadlines, etc.

-- Include indications of progress if project is ongoing, e.g. preliminary results, prior related presentations or publications.
+- Include indications of progress if the project is ongoing, e.g. preliminary results, prior related presentations or publications.

 - A current and complete curriculum vitae.

 Examples of supporting documents include but are not limited to: book contracts, letters of acceptance for articles, book chapters, conference papers, and creative projects; letters of solicitation for conference presentations, articles, chapters, etc.

 Please make sure that each section is clearly labeled and includes your name.

 Proposals will be ranked according to the following criteria: